Designations Congruent with Things: Chapter 14

 One: Newton is experiencing EPIC Rapport with Hermann, as evidenced by his appreciation for rationalism, a newfound talent for engaging in mathematics-based wordplay, and the ability to locate Hermann’s sherry, amongst other examples.

-Two: Newton is currently operating under several acute psychological stressors.
-These consist of a) a level of sleep-deprivation at which Hermann can only guess, and b) several notably horrid experiences in the past week, some of which Hermann can remember and some of which he is forced to imagine.
-These things, taken together, may explain Newton’s episodes of what appears to be brief but consuming panic.
-He does not feel comfortable assuming either panic or causality.
+Two: Newton is operating under several acute psychological stressors.
+These consist of a) a level of sleep-deprivation at which Hermann can only guess and b) several notably horrid experiences in the past week, some of which Hermann can remember and some of which he’s forced to imagine.
+These things, taken together, may explain Newton’s episodes of what appears to be brief but all-consuming panic.
+Hermann doesn’t feel comfortable assuming either panic or causality.

 Three: Newton may be experiencing aspects of EPIC Rapport with the kaiju anteverse.
-Hermann does not believe there is a real-time connection between Newton and the anteverse, doesn’t see how there possibly could be, given that the breach is not just shut but destroyed, but, as evidenced by his own experience with EPIC Rapport, the subjective sensation of another party existing in confusing simultaneity within the framework of one’s own mental experience is extremely disruptive and confusing.
-He imagines that it would be worse, infinitely, unimaginably worse, if that other party was a mnemonically persevered representation of the kaiju hivemind.
+Hermann doesn’t believe there is a real-time connection between Newton and the anteverse, doesn’t see how there possibly could be, given the Breach is not just shut but destroyed.
+However, as evidenced by his own experience with EPIC Rapport, the subjective sensation of another party existing within the framework of one’s own mental processes is both disruptive and confusing.
+He imagines that it would be worse, infinitely, unimaginably worse, if that other party was a mnemonically preserved representation of the kaiju hivemind.

 Four: Hermann finds considering Newton’s subjective experience extremely upsetting.